RakNoel/INF214/README.md

 ## Tasks:
 ### Task 0:
-Ii'l try my very best
+I did try my verry best, and I'm able to imagine it, but I cannot convince myself without the needed evidence.

 ### Task 1:
 Hmmm